 Strengthening with Side Plank

 This exercise is simple, yet effective, at strengthening the oblique muscles, abdominals, and quadratus lumborum muscle.
-Side planks greatly benefit our patients with disc pain, and they build strength around their weakened spine.
+Side planks greatly benefit our members with disc pain, and they build strength around their weakened spine.
 Start this exercise on one elbow and your feet as shown in the picture.
 Keep your feet, hips, and shoulders stacked on top of each other like you were flat against a wall.
 Hold this position for up to 1 minute per side.
 If this position is difficult, bend the knees at 90 degrees and do the side plank on your knees rather than your feet.

 Split Squat to Keep Neutral Spine